bluetox/Oblivion-messenger/README.md

 - The derived key decrypts AES-GCM-encrypted messages, with unique keys and initialization vectors for each transfer.

 ## Modern and Reliable Architecture
-Built on the Tauri framework, 2EITRAM2 offers a good cross plateform experience.
+Built on the Tauri framework, Oblivion offers a good cross plateform experience.

 ## Technical Advantages
 - **No Plaintext Vulnerabilities**: Passwords, messages, and file transfers are never stored or transmitted in plaintext.